Xzenergy/JavaScript-Algorithms/README.md

 # JavaScript-Algorithms

-**__Simple Algorithm Repo I've put together to show the work I have beginners knowledge of.
-I'll be using these algorithms in the future to build projects and further my ability to use these, and other more efficient ways of doing things.
-This was all done through freecodecamp in their browser engine.__**
+Simple Algorithm Repo I've put together to show the basic knowledge and work I have in JavaScript.
+I'll be using these algorithms in the future to build projects and further my knowledge and better the ways of doing things.
+This was all done through freecodecamp in their browser engine.

 ___

 **//Reversal of String**